gitter-badger/VendictMarkdown/Phonology/Phonotactics.md

 + Sonorants and another sonorant cannot cluster unless they are the same sound, then converted to a vowel and a macron
 + Vowels can break the sonority rule and can be clustered.
 Example: ent**ou**r
 + Obstruents and another obstruent can cluster, except if they are in the same "article of articulation" family
++ If the above rule is ever broken (happens when particles combine)add a ' to separate them, the previous letter to the ' gets a short dummy vowel added to it
++ On onsets and codas there can only be 2 stops each and must follow the hierachry: k/g > t/d
++ Bilabial stops disallow any other stops from clustering with them
++ Onsets and codas can only contain either voice or voiceless stops, ktp/gdb is totally possible.
+That means if a stop contains both, they have a ' added between them to separate
 + Sonority reversals can be done with a limit of one
 + The onset can start with any sound, however it cannot be [y]
 + The onset must be equal or higher